As an executive, you work hard to put the pieces in place to achieve your goals.

 While not every inbound marketing strategy calls for pay-per-click advertising, it can be a great way to generate leads while your SEO efforts improve.
 In this role, the person will need to be fluent in Google Analytics and the various social media advertising platforms.

-Ideally, the person in this role will be Google Adwords certified, ensuring you are maximizing your precious advertising budget.
+Ideally, the person in this role will be Google Ads certified, ensuring you are maximizing your precious advertising budget.
 The person in this role should also be able to work with your strategist to push successful content in advertising channels to maximize results.

 Marketing Lead Qualification

-Inbound marketing is all about online lead generation.
-You'll need someone to take on the role of evaluating the leads that are generated from inbound through a qualification lense.
+Successful inbound marketing is all about online lead generation.
+You'll need someone to take on the role of evaluating the leads that are generated from inbound through a qualification lens.
 This means, they will need to be able to lightly research a new contact/lead to see if they meet some of the basic requirements for doing business with your company.
 If they do, and the lead is in the right stage of their buyer journey (as indicated by the content they consumed), the lead needs to be passed along to a salesperson for further qualification.

 This role is very time-sensitive.
 If a website visitor converts into a consideration or decision stage lead, they should be followed up with immediately for the highest likelihood of a sale.

-Sales Skill Sets For Inbound Marketing Success
+Sales Skill Sets For Successful Inbound Marketing

 Inbound Sales Fundamentals